ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/04-Integrating existing infrastructure.md

 # Integrating existing infrastructure

 Until now, we have provided data for the ticker component of our GUI.
 Further, we have used the same data to create some asset list components to show the daily losers and gainers.
-The following chapter will focus on historical data and real-time data.

-During this chapter, we will cover the following topics:

-- Integrating existing infrastructure like REST services
-- Tapping into external systems to yield real-time data
+We now want to provide historical price data through our GraphQL server so that we can build a price chart component in our GUI.

+The historical price data are available through REST services that represent our existing infrastructure.
-This first part will focus on integrating our existing REST services that provide historical price data.
+In this chapter we will focus on existing REST services with our new GraphQL server to provide historical price data.

 ## Infrastructure